How to efficiently search online databases for academic research

 4. Find the tricks that help you get results

 Unlike in a Google search, typing in full sentences will not bring you satisfactory results.
 There are different methods to search different databases.
-Ask your librarian or do an internet search on how to best search your particular database.
-Check out Northeastern's Libguide on this.
+Ask a librarian or do an internet search on how to best search your preferred database.

 5. Slowly expand your search to get additional results

-The specific search might not return many results.
+A specific search might not return as many results.
 This can be good because these results will most likely be current and applicable.
-If you do not get enough results, slowly start expanding date range, type of journal or keywords to get more results.
+If you do not get enough results, however, slowly expand the date range, type of journal, or keywords.

 6. Use the pro features of the database

-Databases are getting smart!
-In the age of big data and text mining many databases crunch millions of scientific papers to extract connections between them.
+Academic search engines and databases are getting smart!
+In the age of big data and text mining, many databases crunch millions of scientific papers to extract connections between them.
 Watch out for things like:

 - list of "cited by" or "citations"